mayurbhandary/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+It would be good to show intermediate times instead of just the hour.
+I could do this by having the memes scrol instead of just having a static image.
+The user would know what time it is based on the relative space that the meme occupies on the screen.

+Here's a link to a sketch board of further interaction [link](https://drive.google.com/file/d/1N9YyW0fWrmnGxjX_1b4EfSkK9i0AjRMe/view?usp=sharing)

 # Prep for Part 2